Cyberbit-7/alohomora/README.md

 A USB Drive with a capacity of 8GB or greater
-Access to a personal Windows computer to run Chromebook recovery utility An enterprise-managed Chromebook running ChromeOS v120 or above The password to a stable Wi-fi network, if you are doing this outside of your enterprise location, which I reccomend for first-time users doing this alone
+Access to a personal Windows computer to run Chromebook recovery utility An enterprise-managed Chromebook running ChromeOS v120 or above The password to a stable Wi-fi network, if you are doing this outside of your school, which I reccomend for first-time users doing this alone

 ### Tips:
 Keep this page open on your personal computer, or have some way to view these instructions not on your Chromebook